-Albert Goodwin, Esq. has built a reputation for success in high-stakes, contested litigation throughout New York City and surrounding areas.
-He has achieved exceptional results for hundreds of clients and earned widespread recognition from clients and the legal community for his aggressive advocacy in complex cases.
+Albert Goodwin is a New York attorney concentrating on estate planning, probate, and estate litigation.
+He has a track record of achieving exceptional results for hundreds of clients and earned widespread recognition from clients and the legal community.

 Mr. Goodwin's expertise in complex estate and litigation matters has been recognized by the legal community and courts: